Lawrence Kasdan: Wyatt Earp (1994)

-Later films (1995-present)
+Later films (1995–present)

 Meg Ryan, who at the time was married to Wyatt Earp star Dennis Quaid, brought Kasdan a script she'd commissioned for herself.
 Written by Adam Brooks, it was about a woman who overcomes her fear of flying and goes to Paris to confront her cheating fiancé, and in the process falls for a French thief.
 Kasdan was drawn to the project, he said, because "I wouldn't have to write something new.
 I'd just done this really difficult movie and I thought, well, I'll go to France with my family for a while.
 I love France."

-He cast Timothy Hutton as the cheating fiancé, Charlie, and Kevin Kline as Luc Teyssier the thief.
+He cast Timothy Hutton as the cheating fiancé, Charlie, and Kline as Luc Teyssier, the thief.

 French Kiss was released on May 5, 1995.
-It earned nearly $39 million in the U.S., and more than $101 million internationally.
+It earned nearly $39 million in the U.S. and more than $101 million internationally.